Fighting For Slip & Fall Accident Victims in Kentucky

 Common Hazards Leading to Slip & Fall Accidents:

-How Long Do I Have to File a Claim for a Slip and Fall Accident in Kentucky?
+How Long Do I Have to File a Claim with a Slip & Fall Attorney in Louisville?

 In Kentucky, the statute of limitations for filing a personal injury claim, including slip and fall accidents, is generally one year from the date of the accident.
 It's crucial to file your claim within this timeframe to preserve your right to seek compensation.